Arrive Sunday, July 2 • Depart Wednesday, July 5, 2023

 Ice Cream Social on July 4th

 American Picnic in the Tea Garden on July 4th

 Complimentary admission to the Richard and Jane Manoogian Mackinac Art Museum

 Special discount on ferry tickets

-*Subject to Michigan 6% sales tax, 3% Mackinac Island assessment, and an $8.50 per person baggage-handling charge.
+*Subject to Michigan 6% sales tax, 3% Mackinac Island assessment, and a $12.00 per person, per stay, baggage-handling charge.
 Regular children’s rates apply.
 Extra charges apply for additional adults over double occupancy rates.
 Dates are subject to availability.
 A 30-day cancellation policy applies.